Prescription Drug Charges in Irvine

 Tough California Criminal Defense Lawyers Ready to Fight for You

 Both the State of California and the federal government have statutes outlawing the possession, manufacture, and trafficking of a wide range of drugs, narcotics, and other illegal substances.
 People who are accused of violating these laws may face serious penalties, including imprisonment, fines, probation, and other negative consequences of a criminal record, such as difficulty finding employment.
 While many laws focus on illegal drugs such as cocaine and heroin, there can also be stiff penalties for crimes pertaining to medications that can be legally prescribed by a physician.
-The Irvine prescription drug crimes attorneys at the Law Firm of Pilchman & Kay, P.L.C. are available to assist people who find themselves in this challenging situation.
+The Irvine prescription drug crimes attorneys at the Law Office of Pilchman & Kay, A Professional Law Corporation, are available to assist people who find themselves in this challenging situation.

 Schedule a free consultation when you call (949) 558-0042 or contact us online.

 Prescription drugs are considered to be controlled substances.
 The United States Drug Enforcement Administration (DEA) classifies drugs, substances, and chemicals used to manufacture drugs into schedules.

 - Schedule I drugs are those that have no currently accepted medical use, such as LSD, heroin, and ecstasy.

 - Schedule II includes drugs with a high potential for abuse, such as meth, oxycodone, and Ritalin.

 - Schedules III, IV, and V drugs are those with a lower potential for abuse, ranging from anabolic steroids to cough medications containing codeine.

 Even substances not listed on the schedules can lead to criminal prosecution in some circumstances.

 Possession of a controlled substance, including prescription drugs obtained illegally, is a crime under California law.
 The State has the burden of proof in a criminal case and must prove each element of the crime of which the defendant is accused beyond a reasonable doubt.